SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 - They access the same location in memory.
 - Their durations overlap.

-..
-    The difference between a read and write access is explained above.
-    The location of a memory access
-    refers to the address in memory.
-    The duration of a memory access
-    can be described as either instantaneous or long-term.

-The difference between a read and write access is explained above.
+The difference between a read and write access is usually obvious: a write access changes the location in memory, but a read access doesn't.
-The location of a memory access refers to the address in memory.
+The location in memory
+refers to what is being accessed --- for example, a variable, constant, or property.
-The duration of a memory access can be described as either instantaneous or long-term.
+The duration of a memory access is either instantaneous or long-term.

 An access is :newterm:`instantaneous` if it's not possible for other code to run